SebassCoates/GraphViewer/README.md

 # GRAPH VIEWER

-A lightweight program to generate visual representation of graph data.
+A lightweight program to generate visual representations of graph data.
+Generates data to view in browser for ease of use and compatibility.